There are two big differences between a jumbo TV screen that you see at a stadium and the TV in your home:

 As LED prices have dropped, jumbo TV screens have started to pop up in all sorts of places, and in all sorts of sizes.
 You now find LED TVs indoors (in places like shopping malls and office buildings) and in all sorts of outdoor environments -- especially areas that attract lots of tourists.

-For more information on LED screens and related topics, check out the links on the next page.
+For more information on LED screens and related topics, check out the links below.